Slingbr/stock-predictor-AI-ML/README.md

 Improvements & Future Plans

 - -Add questionairee
-- Support for multiple stocks, not just TSLA
+- Support for multiple stocks, not just TSLA  ( wont be adding a in
 - Hyperparameter tuning for better accuracy
-- Test LSTM and see how it performs compared to current model
+- Test LSTM and see how it performs compared to current model( this is done and i need to update this repo)
 ---

 Feel free to fork this, experiment, and improve on it.
 If you end up with something better or more interesting.